 The Viking Houses in the Hedeby Semi-Circular Ramparts

-A group of seven Viking houses were reconstructed on the basis of archaeological finds to give visitors an impression of life in a Viking town.
-The houses are furnished to give some idea what the dwelling might have looked like for various professions and trades.
+A group of seven Viking houses was reconstructed on the basis of archaeological finds to give visitors an impression of life in a Viking town.
+The houses are furnished to give some idea of what the dwelling might have looked like for various professions and trades.

 No descriptions of any kind are available inside the Viking village but a very comprehensive pamphlet is included with the ticket.

 Wikinger Museum Haithabu Visitors Information